mk590901/temperature-sensor/README.md

 ## Server

 The server is a temperature sensor emulator.
 It's described by a state machine that responds to event *start*.
 The measurement process takes two seconds after which the sensor produces a random value in the range from 24°C to 42°C. The values are generated in a certain predefined order, giving the appearance of a gradual temperature change.
 If event *start* occurs during a measure, the the measurement is stopped and sensor returns the value *cancel*.
 The server also handles the *exit* event, closing the task that is processing the input message stream.
-Pay attention to the **Task** class (task.toit) implemented *thread*.
+Pay attention to the **Task** class (task.toit) simulated *thread*.

 ## Client